Lets you specify/view/adjust environment variables.

 class, this is possible via the local overrides file

-/home/John Doo/.jalopy/.user.propertiesFurther information about the Jalopy settings directory can be found in Chapter 2, Configuration.
+Please consult your operating system documentation if your system uses different paths for the user directories.
+Detailed information about the Jalopy settings directory can be found in Chapter 2, Configuration.

 Since 1.6

+Lets you view your Java system environment variables.
 All system environment variables are automatically available as well, but cannot be changed from within Jalopy.

 Additionally, Jalopy provides some local variables that are automatically set depending on the execution context.
+The current list of valid local variables reads as follows:

-Table 2.2.
+Table 2.4.
 Local environment variables

-| Name | Description | Scope | Since |
+Name | Description | Scope | Since |

 file | The absolute path of the currently processed source file

-(e.g. /usr/projects/test/MyFile.java) | global | 1.0 |
+(e.g. /usr/projects/test/MyFile.java ) | global | 1.0 |

 file.name | The name of the currently processed source file

-(e.g. MyFile.java) | global | 1.0 |
+(e.g. MyFile.java ) | global | 1.0 |

-file.format | A string represent ion of the file format that will be used to write a file (UNIX, DOS or MAC) | global | 1.0 |
+file.format | A string representation of the line ending character(s) used to write a file (UNIX, DOS or MAC) | global | 1.0 |

 convention | The name of the currently active code convention (as specified in the settings) | global | 1.0 |